-Robert Duff, Natural England Project Manager for the Marches Mosses, explains: “It’s a sign of a thriving, healthy, high-quality bog.
+Robert Duff, Natural England Project Manager for the Mosses BogLIFE Project, explains: “It’s a sign of a thriving, healthy, high-quality bog.
 The recent results are a milestone in ongoing efforts to restore favourable conditions across the whole of Fenn’s, Whixall and Bettisfield Mosses.”

 You can read the entire story here.

 In 2016, Shropshire Wildlife Trust bought the scrapyard that had been on the peat for around 60 years.
-Since purchasing the site, Shropshire Wildlife Trust has cleared the scrapyard and is regenerating the site.
-This regeneration will help to store carbon, an asset in the fight against climate change.
+Since purchasing the site, Shropshire Wildlife Trust has cleared the scrapyard and regenerated the site.
+Helping to store carbon, an asset in the fight against climate change.
 You can read more about the work in these news stories: